SixArm/mast-cell-help/topics/vitamin-c/index.md

 **Key aspects**:

 * **Antioxidant Properties**: Vitamin C is a potent antioxidant, which means it helps protect cells from oxidative damage caused by free radicals and reactive oxygen species.
-This reduces the risk of chronic diseases.

-* **Immune Support**: Vitamin C helps stimulate the production of white blood cells, enhances the function of immune cells, and plays a role in the body's defense against infections.
+* **Immune Support**: Vitamin C helps stimulate the production of white blood cells, enhances the function of immune cells, and helps defend against infections.

-* **Collagen Production**: Vitamin C essential for the synthesis of collagen, a protein that plays a key role in wound healing, skin health, and the strength and structure of bones and tissues.
+* **Collagen Production**: Vitamin C essential for the synthesis of collagen, a protein that plays a key role in wound healing, skin health, bone health, and tissue health.

 * **Absorption of Iron**: Vitamin C enhances the digestive absorption of non-heme iron (the type of iron found in plant-based foods).
 This helps prevent iron-deficiency anemia.

 * **Neurotransmitter Synthesis**: Vitamin C is involved in the synthesis of certain neurotransmitters, including serotonin and norepinephrine.

-* **Skin Health**: Vitamin C is sometimes used in skincare products for its potential to promote healthy, radiant skin and reduce signs of aging.
+* **Skin Health**: Vitamin C is used in skincare products to promote healthy skin and reduce signs of aging.

 * **Dietary Sources**: Vitamin C is found in citrus fruits (oranges, lemons, grapefruits), berries (strawberries, blueberries), kiwi, guava, papaya, red and green bell peppers, and broccoli.